 Corrine Yap is a playwright and performer passionate about issues of race and gender in contemporary society.
 Her works reflect her cultural experiences as an Asian-American woman and a mathematician, usually with a tinge of expressionism.

-Her most recent credits include performances of her solo show, Uniform Convergence, produced by the Pan-Asian Repertory Theatre in NYC as part of their 2017 NuWorks Festival.
-In the fall of 2017, she performed at the math departments of Yale and Rutgers (her home institution) and hopes to continue to share her work with both mathematical and theatrical communities.
+Since entering graduate school, Corrine has continued to perform Uniform Convergence at theaters and math departments alike.
+Her Off-Broadway debut was with the Pan-Asian Repertory Theatre in NYC as part of their 2017 NuWorks Festival.
+In the fall of 2017, she performed at the math departments of Yale and Rutgers and is excited to continue sharing her work with both theater and math communities around the country.

 About the Mathematician